UoMCS/php-png/README.md

-# php-png
+# PHP PNG

-Library for manipulating PNG files in PHP
+Library for manipulating PNG files in PHP.